gerritdevriese/kzones/README.md

 The polling rate is the amount of time between each zone check when dragging a window.
 The default is 100ms, a faster polling rate is more accurate but will use more CPU.
 You can change this to your liking.

-#### Inverted mode
+#### Debug mode

-When enabled, moving windows will not trigger the osd.
-Instead you'll have to use the "Toggle OSD" shortcut to show the osd.
+When debug mode is enabled, the script will log more information and show extra information in the overlay.

 ## Shortcuts